ucbds-infra/ds-course-infra-guide/jupyterhub/setup_jupyterhub.md

 * [Install JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub.html),
   which gives us a fully-functional (though bare-bones) JupyterHub installation!

-## What kind of hardware should I use?
+## What kind of hardware should I use

 One of the first things you will need to do when setting up JupyterHub is to choose the kind of machines on which you will run the course infrastructure.
 For the Littlest JupyterHub there are a lot of choices to be made.
 You will need to decide what kinds of compute, storage, and memory usage requirements you anticipate.
 For Kubernetes there is an added dimension of clusters to consider when provisioning multiple nodes.
 Do you want fewer machines with a lot of RAM?
 Do you want machines with really fast CPUs?
 For